 1987 - Ray Houghton signed from Oxford United for £825,000.
 He went on to strike 38 times in 202 reds games, helping us to two League titles, two FA Cups and the FA Charity Shield in his five years at Anfield.
 He was sold to Aston Villa for £900,000 in July 1992, as Graeme Souness tried to reduce the number of non-Englishmen in the squad, to comply with UEFA regulations for European competition.

-1894 - Centre-forward Hugh Henderson signed from Third Lanark.
+1894 - Centre-forward Hugh Henderson joined the reds from Third Lanark.
 He only made two appearances for the reds, both convincing defeats.

 A new competition

 1960 - We played our first ever League Cup game, drawing 1-1 with Luton Town at Anfield in a Second Round tie.
 Wing-half Tommy Leishman scored our first goal in the competition, with David Brogan on target for the visitors.